 The Call for Contributions has now closed.

 Hosted by the Victorian Coastal Council, Australia’s national coastal management conference Coast to Coast 2016 will be innovative and inspirational, with a series of multi-streamed sessions and workshops that will enable attendees to better understand and respond to coastal and marine issues and sustainable outcomes.
 This conference will appeal to anyone interested in or working in the field of coastal and marine research, planning, management, education, resource use and policy.
-To register see http://www.coasttocoast2016.org.au/registration/registration.
+To register, visit coasttocoast2016.org.au/registration/registration.

-The State Government released a Discussion paper for comment, see their website for more details.
+The State Government released a discussion paper for comment – visit refresh.planmelbourne.vic.gov.au for details.
 The CCB provided a submission that addressed the adequacy of the recognition of sea level rise impacts, storm surge and increasing visitation to the coast as a result of greater population.
-To view the submission provided click here.
+View the submission.

 Central Regional Coastal Plan 2015-20

 The Board’s Central Regional Coastal Plan was endorsed by the minister and gazetted in September 2015.
 The Plan, which is consistent with the regional plans for Gippsland and Western coasts, aims to implement the Victorian Coastal Strategy 2014 in the Central Coast Region.
 It provides guidance to local coastal managers in preparing their own Local Coastal Management Plans.